CoNCHLab-Github/Eplink/README.md

 1. Set up a virtual environment: `python3.9 -m venv ~/venv-eplink`
 2. Activate the environment: `source ~/venv-eplink/bin/activate`
 3. Update pip: `pip install --upgrade pip`
-4. Install snakebids: `pip install snakebids`
+4. Install dependencies: `pip install -r requirements.txt`

+You can find the `requirements.txt` file in this repository.

 #### Dry run
 Make sure you have activated the virtual environment: